Close Menu

 Decreased Efficiency

-When a room exhibits high relative humidity, HVAC systems have to work a lot harder to condense and remove the moisture in the room.
+When a room exhibits high relative humidity, HVAC systems have to work a lot harder to condense and remove the moisture.
 Because of this, HVAC systems have to use more energy to do their work when humidity levels are elevated.
 This extra energy use often shows up on an expensive utility bill.

 Increased Repair Needs